 The professional profiles of the Directors and statutory auditors in office as at the date of this report are attached below, together with two charts summarizing highlights from the second section of this document.

-ANNEX 1: Biographies of members of the Board of Directors
+Annex 1: Biographies of members of the Board of Directors

-Maria Bianca Farina, Chair.
+Silvia Maria Rovere, 52 years old, Chair.